 Kinds of types in Scala, part 3: embedding some more info in a type

-In the previous post, we understood how parametric types work, which let cover most of the cases we’ll have in our everyday coding.
-However, there are some interesting concepts, which, while not so heavily used, can come handy at a time.
+In the previous post, we understood how parametric types work, which lets us cover most of the cases we’ll have in our everyday coding.
+However, there are some interesting concepts, which, while not so heavily used, can come in handy at times.

 Structural and refined types

-We know, that in math a class is a collection of objects, that fulfill some conditions and programming borrowed the idea.
-But, what if we wanted to specify these conditions without givinteg them a name?
+We know that in math a class is a collection of objects that fulfill some conditions, and in programming we borrowed the idea.
+But what if we wanted to specify these conditions without giving them a name?
 In JavaScript, you can define a type like:

 type User = { name: string, surname: string }